Chair: Dan Pedley

 Since the ceasing of worship in the Methodist Chapel, the owners have offered to lease the Chapel and Schoolroom to the Parish Council (PC).
 In November 2019, the CLP supported the Parish Council at a public meeting to assess the community’s support for an increase in the Council Tax precept which would allow the Methodist Chapel and Schoolroom to be leased by the Parish Council.
 In summary, there was strong support for the proposal, by the people who voted.

-The next step is to consider the potential locations and designs for a new Village Hall in more detail.
+The Village Hall & Meeting Places Working Group is continuing to explore potential locations and designs for a new Village Hall.
+This is intended to be a longer term solution to meet the need for a larger local venue for village activities.
 In the first instance there are likely to be costs associated with seeking planning advice and/or design or feasibility studies, and clearly substantial costs associated with the construction itself.
 It is hoped that this work can be reinvigorated during 2021 as the country comes out of the pandemic.